Tim-Liam-Hill/SimpleWebBrowser/README.md

 * decide if/how to support external fonts (if that is in scope).
 It may be possible to create custom fonts dynamically???
 * tool that analyzes code base for code smells and such
 * display: none
+* Block layout into different classes since I think it is doing a bit much.

 # BUGS

 * seems like the bottom text of the page gets cut off in some sites
 * HTML parser seems like it is struggling on url https://javascript.info/currying-partials
 * I have assumed you can't have tags inside of li elements.
 You can, and when this happens I render extra bullet points.
 The solution is to prepend an extra text element to a li when we encounter it to handle the bullet point.
 Need to be sure to check that there isn't already a bullet point there though (maybe a specialized class for this).
+* for inline elements, the width we draw the rect is just marginally too long

 # WishList